RaviPratihast/dashboard-widget/README.md

  * Tech Stack

  ## Features
- * Dynamic Dashboard Creation: Users can add and remove widgets from categories dynamically.
+ * Users can add and remove widgets from categories dynamically.
- * State Management: Efficiently manage the state of widgets using React's useReducer and useContext hooks.
+ * Efficiently manage the state of widgets using React's useReducer and useContext hooks.
- * Responsive Design: The layout is fully responsive, ensuring compatibility across different devices and screen sizes.
+ * The layout is fully responsive
- * Drawer Navigation: A sliding drawer provides easy access to widget management options.
+ * A sliding drawer provides easy access to widget management options

- * Search Functionality: Quickly find widgets by searching within the dashboard.
+ * Find widgets by searching within the dashboard.

 ## Getting Started